deeptir18/cornflakes-scripts/README.md

 repo is intended for reproducing the main results.

 # Code version and structure
-This repository assumes [cornflakes](https://github.com/deeptir18/cornflakes), on the main branch, at XXXX commit hash, and the cloudlab profile pointing to [this repository](https://github.com/deeptir18/cornflakes-cloudlab-profile) at main and XXXX commit hash.
+This repository assumes [cornflakes](https://github.com/deeptir18/cornflakes), on the main branch, at `755edc3` commit hash, and the cloudlab profile pointing to [this repository](https://github.com/deeptir18/cornflakes-cloudlab-profile) at main and `3495f38` commit hash.
 We briefly describe the code structure of Cornflakes below.
 ```
 cornflakes